salrathor1/SincerityAndWisdom/replit.md

 ## Recent Changes

 ### January 25, 2025 - Added Video Sorting Functionality
-- Added sort filters to videos page with "Newest to Oldest" and "Oldest to Newest" options
+- Added sort filters to videos page with "Oldest to Newest" and "Newest to Oldest" options
 - Implemented sorting dropdown with ArrowUpDown icon in the header toolbar
-- Videos now sort by creation date with newest as default
+- Videos now sort by creation date with oldest as default for chronological learning
+- Added "Translations" button to each video card for direct navigation to translation page
-- Enhanced user experience with intuitive sort controls alongside search functionality
+- Enhanced user experience with intuitive sort controls and translation access alongside search functionality

 ### January 23, 2025 - Enhanced Translation Management System
 - Created comprehensive Translations page (/translations) for comparing Arabic with other language translations